 Within a transaction, segments can only be interpreted with a prior knowledge of the structure of the transaction.
 In other words, if you see an arbitrary segment within a transaction (for example, an N1 segment within an X12 purchase order document (850)), there's no way to tell what it means or how it should look without knowing where in the transaction it is located.
 Because of this, to parse EDI documents a schema is required for the transaction that is being parsed to determine the order in which segments should appear.
 Note that within EDI documents, segments are not unique.
 In fact, a schema can specify that a given segment be optional, be required but appear only once, or be repeating so that it appears one or more times in a row.

-It is important to recognize that, schema wise, these are just defined as a single, repeating loop of a set of segments (and not described one by one).
-Also, in an 850 document for example, there can be other loops in other parts of the document with different meanings and different structure.
+It is important to recognize that, schema wise, the item segment group is only defined once, even though it can appear more than once in an EDI.
+Also, in an EDIFACT ORDERS_D97A document for example, there can be other segment groups in other parts of the document with different meanings and different structure.